CafeVariomeUoL/cv3-docs/Writerside/topics/dependent-services-configuration.md

       <li><code>https://cv3.cafevariome.org/meta-discover/callback.html</code></li>
       <li><code>https://cv3.cafevariome.org/meta-discover/callback-silent.html</code></li>
    </list>
-   Wildcard may be used to ease the management of all URLs.
-However, due to the frontend code structure, these will be all the valid redirect URLs.
+   A wildcard can be used to simplify URL management.
+However, due to the frontend code structure, only these specified URLs will be valid for redirection.
 Click <code>Save</code> to save the settings.</step>
    <step>Go to the configuration page for the newly created client, and select <code>Service accounts roles</code> tab.
 Click <code>Assign role</code> to assign the aforementioned roles to the client.</step>
    <step>Go to the <code>Client Scopes</code> page and create a new client scope, following instructions in the image above.
 Assign this role to the client as a default client role.</step>
    <step>Fine tune other settings for this client.</step>
-   <p>Then the client should be ready to use by CV3.</p>
+   <p>At this point, the client should be ready to use CV3.</p>
 </procedure>

 > The client secret, which is part of the client credentials, is one of the most important credential for CV3.
 DO NOT note it down in unsecure locations, and rotate it frequently.
 When running installation script, CV3 installer will ask for this secret, and store it securely in Vault.